emicklei/varvoy/README.md

 ## configure

-Is intended to be used with the `vscode-go` extension of Microsoft Visual Studio Code.
 In `settings.json` of the Go VSCode plugin, set an alternative to `dlv`.
 Use `which varvoy` to find the absolute path.